Bald's Leechbook: Cures

 One cure for headache was to bind a stalk of crosswort to the head with a red kerchief.
 Chilblains were treated with a mix of eggs, wine, and fennel root.
 Agrimony was cited as a cure for male impotence – when boiled in milk, it could excite a man who was "insufficiently virile"; when boiled in Welsh beer, it would have the opposite effect.
 The remedy for shingles comprised a potion using the bark of 15 trees: aspen, apple, maple, elder, willow, sallow, myrtle, wych elm, oak, blackthorn, birch, olive, dogwood, ash, and quickbeam.

 A remedy for aching feet called for leaves of elder, waybroad and mugwort to be pounded together, applied to the feet, then the feet bound.
 In another, after offering a ritualistic cure for a horse in pain requiring the words "Bless all the works of the Lord of lords" to be inscribed on the handle of a dagger, the author adds that the pain may have been caused by an elf.

 Modern applications

-In March 2015 it was reported that Bald's eyesalve recipe - garlic, leeks, wine, and the bile from a cow's stomach left in a brass bowl for nine days - was tested in vitro and found to be as effective against methicillin-resistant Staphylococcus aureus (MRSA) as vancomycin, the antibiotic used for MRSA.
+In March 2015 it was reported that Bald's eyesalve recipe - garlic, leek, wine, and the bile from a cow's stomach left in a brass bowl for nine days - was tested in vitro and in vivo and found to be as effective against methicillin-resistant Staphylococcus aureus (MRSA) as vancomycin, the antibiotic used for MRSA.
 The ingredients separately were not effective, but the combination was.

 It has been suggested that a lot can be learned from medieval medicine because wounds must have been ubiquitous in agrarian societies: "If you cut yourself with a scythe, it was highly likely that you'd get an infection."
 In particular, leeches and maggots are returning to medical use in the 21st century.